evotools/nf-LO/docs/install.md

    1. tidyverse
    2. Rmarkdown

 All dependecies used by *nf-LO* are free for academic, nonprofit and personal use.
-For commercial use, check the licencing coditions for the different tools separately.
+For commercial use, check the licencing conditions for the different tools separately.

 ## Anaconda
 Almost all dependencies can be installed through anaconda.
-Follow the instruction [here](https://www.anaconda.com/products/individual) to install anaconda on your machine.
+Follow the instructions [here](https://www.anaconda.com/products/individual) to install anaconda on your machine.
 This is the easiest route, since it can be run directly from the github repository:
 ```
 nextflow run evotools/nf-LO -profile test,conda